Supreme Court of India: Operations

-Roster system
+The Supreme Court works from 10:30 am to 4 pm, and is closed for two weeks each during the summer and the winter.
+In an interview in June 2018, judge Chelameswar revealed that most Supreme Court judges worked around 14 hours per day, and continue to work for an average of seven hours per day even during vacations.
+He further said that the Supreme Court of the United States delivers judgement on around 120 cases in a year, while each judge in the Supreme Court of India delivers judgements on 1,0001,500 cases.

-From 5 February 2018 onwards, the Supreme Court adopted a fresh roster system for assigning cases to judges.
-According to this new arrangement, the chief justice of India (CJI) is designated to preside over all special leave petitions (SLPs) and cases concerning public interest, social justice, elections, arbitration, criminal matters, and more.
+As laid down on 5 February 2018, the Supreme Court adopted a roster system for assigning cases to judges.
+According to this arrangement, the chief justice is designated to preside over all special leave petitions and cases concerning public interest, social justice, elections, arbitration, criminal matters, and more.
 Other members of the collegium or senior judges are tasked with hearing cases related to labour disputes, taxation, compensation, consumer protection, maritime law, mortgage, personal law, family law, land acquisition, service, company matters, and other relevant areas.